 What sets top brands apart from their competition is that they commit to using data to drive their decision making.
 Put simply, before taking any action in the field, they analyze performance data to identify opportunities and execute on the highest impact activities.
 This data-backed decision making isn’t just a smarter way to work, it has a real impact on a company’s bottom line.
 Brands can lose up to 20% of potential sales due to poor retail execution.

-When deciding which display or promotion technique to use, there are three types of performance data you can use to determine what will be most effective:
+When deciding which display or trade promotion technique to use, there are three types of performance data you can use to determine what will be most effective:

 - Observational Data -- what in-store conditions have an effect on sales performance?

 - Activity Data -- what actions does your team take in the field to drive sales?